publiccodenet/about/activities/trainings/writing-issues.md

 Issues labeled `good first issue` provide an easy way for new contributors to get into committing.

-A good first issue describes the issue as well as providing a step by step instruction on how to resolve it.
+A good first issue describes the issue and provides step by step instructions on how to resolve it.

 If you have an issue that is easy to resolve, consider explaining how to do that so it can be fixed by someone new to the community.